Tigers 5, Dodgers 1: Beau Brieske and the bullpen snap the losing streak

 Needing to break a six-game losing streak on Saturday night in LA, the Detroit Tigers turned to a rookie starter and another dominant night from the bullpen, earning a 5-1 win over the Dodgers.
 Beau Brieske’s five innings of one-run ball against a great lineup took center stage, but this was really the kind of quality team effort that has been lacking lately.

 Meanwhile, Clayton Kershaw was dealing, retiring eight straight to start the game.
-The Dodgers legend collected his 2697th strikeout by freezing Spencer Torkeson with fastball on the outer edge in the second inning, breaking Don Sutton’s 43-year-old Dodgers record.
-While Justin Verlander is the one climbing toward the loftiest traditional marks, with Max Scherzer very much in the mix, Kershaw looks very likely to reach 3000 strikeouts and start passing greats in the all-time categories on his path to the first ballot Hall of Fame status he deserves.
+The Dodgers legend collected his 2697th strikeout by freezing Spencer Torkelson with a fastball on the outer edge in the second inning, breaking Don Sutton’s 43-year-old Dodgers record.
+While Justin Verlander is the one climbing toward the loftiest traditional marks, with Max Scherzer very much in the mix, Kershaw looks very likely to reach 3000 strikeouts and start passing greats in the all-time categories on his path to the first-ballot Hall of Fame status he deserves.

 In the meantime, Brieske came out looking unphased by Betts solo shot and overpowered the Dodgers in the second inning, striking out Cody Bellinger and Chris Taylor before popping up Gavin Lux.
 After the Tigers scored in the top of the third to even things up, Brieske got into a little trouble in the bottom of the third, but after a visit from pitching coach Chris Fetter, catcher Dustin Garneau called for a 2-2 changeup away, and Brieske got Max Muncy off balance for a routine ground out to first to escape a two-out jam.